-In 2007 I found myself unemployed, pregnant, and living in student housing at Stanford while my husband finished up his masters degree.
-With time to kill, I found that the one thing I really wanted to do was write.
-I had always loved writing, but never before considered it something I could do for a living.
-After my husband graduated and our daughter was born, we moved to Los Angeles and I applied to the Masters of Professional Writing program at the University of Southern California.
-After two short, sweet years, I graduated in May of 2010 with honors.
+In 2007, while unemployed, pregnant, and living in student housing at Stanford (while her husband finished up his masters degree), Dávila began writing short stories.
+She had always loved writing, but never before considered it something she could do for a living.
+After her husband graduated and their daughter was born, they moved to the Silver Lake neighborhood of Los Angeles and she attended the Masters of Professional Writing program at the University of Southern California.
+She was three months pregnant with their second child when she graduated.